nyxpirientity/ovr-penguin/README.md

 ## Notes
 ovr-penguin was **not** made to be a perfectly polished peice of software, it was made for personal use to resolve problems I had when switching to Linux.
 It was tested on only _one_ system, running Fedora KDE Plasma, RTX 3070, with an AMD processor, on a Valve Index.
+Additionally, as much as I believe this need not to be said, ovr-penguin is not affiliated to, endorsed by or in any way associated to OpenVR or Valve Corporation.
+It's an independent mess of a tool.

 ## General Features
 Due to being a CLI software, especially one for VR use, there was some effort put into allowing reduction of verbosity and giving some convenience to avoid users typing too many commands everytime during use.